Katherine Ellis

 Katherine Ellis (born Katherine Jane Margaret Wood on 21 June 1965 in Bromley, England) is an English electronica vocalist and songwriter.
 A mainstay of the house music genre past and present, she has been featured on vocals since 1990.
+Ellis is also a member of the band Bimbo Jones.

 Background

 Personal life

 Her husband Max Ellis, with whom she has two sons, is a professional photographer.
 Her brother Thomas is a theatre actor.
 Katherine’s family lineage also have ties to the entertainment spectrum; her mother Elizabeth was trained as an actress at the Royal Academy for dramatic art, her grandmother Joy was a violinist and pianist, and her great grandmother Elizabeth Haslam was a opera singer who won a competition at the Royal Albert Hall in 1893.

 Professional career

 She records under the aliases Katherine Ellis, Kathy Wood, Arrola and K. Ellis and her maiden name Katherine Wood.

 Katherine has been a vocalist since the age of 15, performing lead and backing vocals.
 Her touring credits include that of working with Belinda Carlisle, Chaka Khan, Boy George and Roger Sanchez.

 She has recorded with a variety of prominent names in dance music including Freemasons, Soul Avengerz, Dave Lee, Roger Sanchez, Meat Katie, Dylan Rhymes, Lee Coombs and Tom Stephan.